arthur-ruback/pc_pipeline/README.md

 catkin_make
 ```

+##### Depends on

+For the correct funtioning it requires the 3D object detection module from [here](https://github.com/yzrobot/online\_learning).

 ### Use

 ##### Parameters configuration

-The launchfile defined in *launch/pipeline.launch* contains, other thant the launch of this module and RViz, the definition of several parameters.
+The launchfiles defined in *launch/blablabla.launch* imports the definition of several parameters from a config file inside *config/*.

 - pipeline_mode *[int]* : describes the mode of operation of this module:
     0 - VoxelGrid Filter only;